modelica/ModelicaSpecification/Tutorial.md

 Classes are usually stored in the file system (or in databases etc.).
 In order that a Modelica environment can locate a desired class uniquely in the file system without any additional information, it is precisely defined how Modelica classes have to be stored.
-Therefore, when a referenced class, such as Modelica.Mechanics.Rotational.Components.Inertia, is not yet available in the "workspace" of the simulation environment, the tool can locate this class in the file system and can load it automatically, this is described in https://specification.modelica.org/master/packages.html#file-system-mapping-of-package-class
+Therefore, when a referenced class, such as `Modelica.Mechanics.Rotational.Components.Inertia`, is not yet available in the "workspace" of the simulation environment, the tool can locate this class in the file system and can load it automatically, this is described in https://specification.modelica.org/master/packages.html#file-system-mapping-of-package-class